Finmeccanica unit says India did not cancel helicopter order

-LONDON Italian defence group Finmeccanica's subsidiary AgustaWestland SIFI.MI denied on Saturday that India had cancelled a $750 million order for a dozen helicopters and said authorities had asked for "clarifications" within a week's time.
+LONDON Italian defence group Finmeccanica's subsidiary AugustaWestland denied on Saturday that India had cancelled a $750 million order for a dozen helicopters and said authorities had asked for "clarifications" within a week's time.

 On Friday, the Indian defence ministry said it had begun the procedure to cancel the order.

-"The Indian Ministry of Defence has not cancelled the contract but has given notice requesting information within seven days," AgustaWestland said in a statement.
+"The Indian Ministry of Defence has not cancelled the contract but has given notice requesting information within seven days," AugustaWestland said in a statement.

 "AgustaWestland is preparing its answer to timely meet the Indian authorities' request."